-SECTION INTENDED EFFECT 1 Citation Land Covered by this Part Relationship with other Plans and Policies Aims and Purpose of this Part This section gives an overview of the DCP and its relationship with other plans 2.0 VISION Describes the future character of the Macquarie Park Corridor (derived from consultation and A Plan for Growing Sydney) 3.0 3.1 3.2 Provides an urban structure plan that articulates the land use structure of the Macquarie Park Corridor including: - where residential communities will develop - the locations of the business and retail cores - the lower scaled, open landscaped, business parks located on the fringes of the corridor adjoining Epping Road, the M2 4.0 4.1 4.2 4.3 4.4 Streets Pedestrian Connections Bicycle Network This section of the DCP includes the Access Network Map adopted by Council on 22 October 2013 and controls which support the Access Network 5.1 5.2 New open space This section gives guidance to the scale, function, furniture and other requirements for proposed open space.
-5.5 5.6 5.7 5.8 5.9 Shrimptons Creek Park Riverside Park Thomas Holt Drive Park Rail Station Plaza Guidance is also given to the provision of public art and community facilities.
-6.0 IMPLEMENTATION - INFRASTRUCTURE, FACILITIES AND PUBLIC DOMAIN IMPROVEMENTS This section includes guidelines for the implementation of planning incentives (additional building height and floor space defined in RLEP Amendment 1) in return for public infrastructure, in particular streets and parks identified in Sections 4 and 5 of the DCP.
+SECTION INTENDED EFFECT 1.0 1.1 1.2 1.3 1.4 1.5 1.6 PRELIMINARY Introduction Citation Land Covered by this Part Relationship with other Plans and Policies Aims and Purpose of this Part How to use this Plan This section gives an overview of the Draft DCP and its relationship with other plans 2.0 VISION Describes the future character of the Macquarie Park Corridor (derived from consultation and the Sydney Metro Strategy) 3.0 3.1 3.2 THE STRUCTURE PLAN Introduction Urban Structure Plan Provides an urban structure plan that articulates the land use structure of the Macquarie Park Corridor including where residential communities will develop, the locations of the business and retail cores the lower scaled, open landscaped, business parks located on the fringes of the corridor adjoining Epping Road, the M2 4.0 4.1 4.2 4.3 4.4 ACCESS NETWORK Streets Pedestrian Connections Bicycle Network Sustainable Transport This section of the draft DCP includes the Access Network Map adopted by Council on 22 October 2103 and controls which support the Access Network 5.0 5.1 5.2 5.3 PUBLIC DOMAIN Open Space Network New open space Central Park This section gives guidance to the scale, function, furniture and other requirements for proposed open space.
+5.4 5.5 5.6 5.7 5.8 5.9 5.10 Shrimpton's Creek Park Riverside Park Thomas Holt Drive Park Rail Station Plaza Street Tree and Front Tree Planting Community Facilities Public Art Guidance is also given to the provision of public art and community facilities.

-7.0 7.1 7.2 7.3 7.4 7.5 7.6 7.7 7.8 Site Planning and Staging Activity Centres Structure Plan Active frontage Setbacks and Build-to Lines Awnings and Canopies Rear Setbacks This section of the DCP provides controls that determine building design and form - such as setbacks, active frontage, and building separation.
-Information regarding the zone of influence for the underground rail line (which impacts on setbacks and basement areas) has also been included in the DCP.
-8.0 8.1 8.2 8.3 8.4 8.5 8.6 8.7 8.8 Site Coverage, Deep Soil Areas and private open space Planting on Structures Topography and Building Interface This section of the DCP provides controls that determine the overall site layout and design - such as parking design requirements, site coverage and deep soil requirements and even fencing design guidelines (to provide council the basis for not accepting high security fencing (that includes razor wire) such as that around at least one existing data centre in the Macquarie Park Corridor).
-9.0 9.1 9.2 9.3 9.5 This section of the DCP ensures that environmental comfort (wind and noise) are considered in addition to property protection and safety (bushfire).
+6.0 IMPLEMENTATION - INFRASTRUCTURE, FACILITIES AND PUBLIC DOMAIN IMPROVEMENTS This section includes guidelines for the implementation of planning incentives (additional building height and floor space defined in RLEP Amendment 1) in return for public infrastructure.
+In particular streets and parks identified in sections 4 and 5 of the DCP 7.0 BUILT FORM 7.1 Site Planning and Staging This section of the draft DCP provides controls that 7.2 Activity Centres Structure Plan determine building design and form - such as 7.2 Active frontage setbacks, active frontage and building separation.
+7.3 Setbacks and Build-to Lines 7.4 Awnings and Canopies Information regarding the zone of influence for the 7.6 Rear Setbacks underground rail line (which impacts on setbacks 1.1 Building Separation and basement areas) has also been included in the 7.8 Building Buik and Design DCP.
+8.0 SITE PLANNING AND STAGING 8.1 Site Planning and staging This section of the draft DCP provides controls that 8.2 Site Coverage, Deep Soil Areas determine the overall site layout and design - such and private open space as parking design requirements, site coverage and 8.3 Planting on Structures deep soil requirements and even fencing design 8.4 lopography and Building guidelines (to provide council the basis for not 0 E Site Eacilities accepting high security jencing (that includes razor wire) such as that around at least one existing data 8.6 Vehicular Access centre in the Macauarie Park Corridor) 8.7 On-site Parking centre in the Macquare raik corritory.
+8.8 Fencing 9.0 ENVIRONMENTAL This section of the DCP ensures that environmental PERFORMANCE comfort (wind and noise) are considered in addition 9.1 Wind Impact to property protection and safety (bushfire).
+9.2 Noise and Vibration 9.3 Bushfire Management 9.5 Soil Management